Mass Times & Confession

 What is the mask policy at All Saints?

 Be prepared to wear a mask at all times when in the building.
 We do have limited supply of face masks available if you forget.
-We are awaiting additional guidance from the Archbishop's office and will post to our website when it is available.

 Who should come to Mass?